giladnavot/Citi-camunda/.swm/task-saving-process.gxqs6enk.sw.md

 # Executing metrics and triggering update events

-The `executeMetrics` function is used to execute specific metrics based on the metrics name and the process engine configuration.
+The <SwmToken path="/engine/src/main/java/org/camunda/bpm/engine/impl/persistence/entity/TaskEntity.java" pos="1714:5:5" line-data="  public void executeMetrics(String metricsName, CommandContext commandContext) {">`executeMetrics`</SwmToken> function is used to execute specific metrics based on the metrics name and the process engine configuration.
 It also handles the case when the assignee has changed and is not null, marking a new task worker.

 ```java
   public void executeMetrics(String metricsName, CommandContext commandContext) {